With Blocks, you can save and export sections of a project in Meta Spark Studio, to be reused in other projects and shared with other creators.

-Patch Assets allow you to save and share groups of patches with other Spark AR Studio creators.
+Patch Assets allow you to save and share groups of patches with other Meta Spark Studio creators.
 Patch Assets can’t contain producer patches, consumer patches or any assets.

-Blocks can only be used in projects with meters as the unit of measurement.
+Blocks can only be used in projects where meters is the the unit of measurement.

 The following features are not supported: